Legislative Assembly of Costa Rica: Debate about the number and election of deputies

 The Board of Notables for State Reform (Junta de Notables para la Reforma del Estado) called by President Laura Chinchilla during her administration recommended increasing the number of deputies to between 75 and 85.
 The Poder Ciudadano Ya movement on the other hand proposed to increase it to 84 and drastically reduce the number of legislative advisers (currently 12) to avoid a very large increase in salaries.

-A proposal to use the German model for the election of deputies by lawyer Diego González suggests increasing the number to 143 making use of an electoral system, in which the country would be divided into 72 electoral circuits for 59,700 inhabitants and deputies would be elected on two lists, 72 elected by a single-member constituency where a deputy is directly elected for each district, and 71 elected by a proportional constituency where they would be distributed proportionally according to the votes received per party.
+A proposal to use the German system for the election of deputies by lawyer Diego González suggests increasing the number to 143, making use of an electoral system in which the country would be divided into 72 electoral circuits of 59,700 inhabitants.
+Deputies would be elected on two lists, 72 elected by a single-member constituency where a deputy is directly elected for each district, and 71 elected by a proportional constituency where they would be distributed proportionally according to the votes received per party.

 Most of these proposals also include the change to the direct election of deputies and not by closed lists as it is currently.

 Composition

-This table shows the awarded seats by province for the 2018-2022 period.
+The number of seats by province for the 2018–2022 period is:

 Directorate

-Following the 2022 legislative election, the President of the Legislative Assembly was elected in the person of former presidency minister Rodrigo Arias Sánchez of National Liberation Party with the support of all benches except Broad Front.
+Following the 2022 legislative election, the President of the Legislative Assembly was elected in the person of former presidency minister Rodrigo Arias Sánchez of the National Liberation Party with the support of all deputies except those of the Broad Front.

-Parliamentary fractions in Legislative Assembly, 2022-2026
+Parliamentary factions in Legislative Assembly, 2022–2026

 Premises

 In October 2020 the new Asamblea Legislativa building was inaugurated for sessions of the legislative body.
 Its construction started on 7 March 2018, and has eighteen floors.
-It is located in Carmen district of San José canton.
+It is located in the Carmen district of San José.